By David Joel Miller.

 What does work?

 Accept yourself as you are.
 Know that you will get teased and criticized in life.
 The only people who escape this teasing thing, or maybe they just get less of it than others, are the ones who are totally bland and never stand out in any way.
-The best way to become a better person is to accept yourself the way you are and them go about become the best you possible.
+The best way to become a better person is to accept yourself the way you are and then go about become the best you possible.

-Successes is the best revenge.
+Successes are the best revenge.

 Kids who were teased in elementary school sometimes grow up to be actors, successful businessmen or brilliant scholars.
 Success is not all about money or power it is also about creating a life full of purpose and happiness.
 Stop caring about all those comments about you and go out and live the best life possible.

 Thanks to the reader who asked why people teased him and how despite surgeries the teasing did not end.
 I hope that reader and others will find something useful in this post.